-By Melissa Pritchard of SFCS Architects
+Guest blog by Melissa Pritchard of SFCS Architects

 When an organization decides to move forward with planning for a blue sky or expansion senior living project, many clients want to jump straight to design because of an excitement and interest in the physical environment.
 But we frequently caution that it is imperative to understand all facets of the project first, including market demand and consumer expectations, financial feasibility and operational impact, as well as the opportunities and constraints of the physical environment.

-Of course, as Rob Love noted in part I of this Master Planning series, senior living market intelligence is critical, and marketing’s main role during the master planning phase is to ensure the plans are supported by critical data indicating what the consumer actually wants and is willing to pay for.
+Of course, as Rob Love also noted in this Master Planning series, senior living market intelligence is critical, and marketing’s main role during the master planning phase is to ensure the plans are supported by critical data indicating what the consumer actually wants and is willing to pay for.
 In that the same vein, it is the architectural design team’s role to ensure plans reflect a community’s short- and long-term objectives.

 Although we certainly join others at the master planning table to look deeply into the details of the market study—understanding the details of the data is critical before we can start meaningful design—asking the right questions is just as important for us as architects and designers.
 Asking a lot of questions and understanding priorities and goals is critical before entering the design phase; design goals ultimately need to support a community’s vision for how it plans to improve the lives of the seniors it serves.